SiddarthChinnusamy/K-means-Clustering-PCA/README.md

   10.doctors per capita

 # Flow
   1. Apply Principal Component Analysis to reduce the dimensionality of the dataset and extract maximum variation of the data in minimum      number of dimensions (Principal Components)
   2. Cluster the 22 provinces by applying k-means algorithm on the dataset transformed to co-ordinates in the Principal components
   3. Choose one province from each of the clusters for pilot implementation of the program

 Additional Exploratory analysis
   1. After clustering, the datapoints of various clusters can be compared with individual fields like Poverty Index to check how the          clusters vary with respect to a particular metric

 # Results
-% of variance explained by the 2 principal components = 63.5% (PCA1 = 45.3%, PCA2=18.2%)
+  -% of variance explained by the 2 principal components = 63.5% (PCA1 = 45.3%, PCA2=18.2%)
-Number of clusters = 4
+  -Number of clusters = 4
-Number of provinces in each cluster ;
+  -Number of provinces in each cluster ;
-Cluster 1 = 1
+  -Cluster 1 = 1
-Cluster 2 = 7
+  -Cluster 2 = 7
-Cluster 3 = 6
+  -Cluster 3 = 6
-Cluster 4 = 8
+  -Cluster 4 = 8